Families of hostages taken by Hamas militants are desperate amid threats of execution

 One of those videos that's been circulating shows Dan's 12-year-old relative, Erez.

-There's growing concern over how Hamas militants are treating the hostages in Gaza, which is under new siege by Israeli forces that have cut off food, fuel, water and electricity from entering.
-Power plants there will be shutting down within hours due to the lack of fuel, according to the International Committee of the Red Cross.
+Don believes he's being held in the Gaza Strip.
+And inside Gaza, residents are already deep in a humanitarian crisis just five days into this war between Israel and Hamas.
+There are no humanitarian corridors to bring in medical supplies and aid in the midst of a siege by Israeli forces and retaliatory air strikes.
+The strikes have killed more than 1,055 people, among them some 500 women and children.
+Entire families have been killed and there's no way for people to leave.
+Israel has cut off food, fuel, water and electricity.
+And by Wednesday afternoon the International Committee of the Red Cross said the main power plant shut off because it had no fuel.
+Gaza is in the dark.

-As Israeli forces have carried out retaliatory air strikes on the Gaza Strip, killing at least 1,055 people there, the military wing of Hamas has threatened to execute a hostage for every bomb that's dropped on a home without warning.
+The fate of the hostages in the midst of all this is also unclear.
+The military wing of Hamas has threatened to execute a hostage for every bomb that's dropped on a home without warning.

+So far Hamas has not publicly acted on its threat to kill any of them.

 Dan remains hopeful that those are empty threats.
 He replays the video of his nephew and seizes on something he hears one of the militants say.